Last updated on August 30th, 2023

 Sirkeci is an excellent and convenient Istanbul neighborhood for your stay.
 I always recommend it to all my friends and family members who come to Istanbul.
 The hotels I personally choose are:

 SIRKECI MANSION: A dream-like boutique hotel with comfortable and clean rooms.
-There are breakfast, afternoon tea, sauna, pool, gym and Turkish bath on the property.
+There is breakfast, afternoon tea, sauna, pool, gym and Turkish bath on the property.
 And, as a bonus, the hotel has a perfect location!

 Sisli district is one of the largest districts in Istanbul.
 Even though it doesn’t have access to the sea, the entire area is very modern with well-developed infrastructure.
 It is also the most popular area in Istanbul for fancy shopping.

 In this district, full of fashion boutiques and shopping centers, there are new upscale hotels that are suitable for both a business trip and for those who appreciate modern style and comfort.